 We name a value-at-risk metric by listing those three items followed by “VaR”, so the value-at-risk metric of our example is called one-day 90% USD VaR.
 Whenever the horizon is expressed in days, those are understood to be trading days.

-As another example, for a time under the Basel II Accord, Eurozone banks were required to monitor market risk with two-week 99% EUR VaR.
+As another example, under the Basel II Accord, Eurozone banks were required to monitor market risk with two-week 99% EUR VaR.
 A portfolio with two-week 99% EUR VaR of 21.3 million would be expected to not lose more than EUR 21.3 million over 99 two-week periods out of 100.

 Value-at-risk has two advantages over many other metrics of market risk: